strapdata/elassandra-operator/docs/source/advanced-services.rst

 This **KubernetesDnsAddressTranslator** works in two ways:

-* If the env variable ``ADDRESS_TRANSLATOR_DNS_DOMAIN` is defined, the **KubernetesDnsAddressTranslator** convert the public address X.X.X.X to the DNS name X-X-X-X.$ADDRESS_TRANSLATOR_DNS_DOMAIN and try to resolv that name to the internal node IP address.
+* If the env variable ``ADDRESS_TRANSLATOR_DNS_DOMAIN`` is defined, the **KubernetesDnsAddressTranslator** convert the public address X.X.X.X to the DNS name X-X-X-X.$ADDRESS_TRANSLATOR_DNS_DOMAIN and try to resolve it to get the internal node IP address.
 * If the ``ADDRESS_TRANSLATOR_DNS_DOMAIN`` is not defined or the resolution failed, the KubernetesDnsAddressTranslator try to revers lookup the public IP to get the internal Kubernetes node name.
 Then it resolves the Kubernetes node name to its internal IP address.

-To achieve this behavior, you may need to deploy `CoreDNS <https://coredns.io/>`_ in your Kubernetes cluster, with the `hosts plugin <https://coredns.io/plugins/hosts/>`_ properly configured to reverse lookup public IP addresses of Kubernetes nodes.
+To achieve this behavior, you may need to deploy `CoreDNS <https://coredns.io/>`_ in your Kubernetes cluster, with the `hosts plugin <https://coredns.io/plugins/hosts/>`_ properly configured to reverse lookup public IP addresses of Kubernetes nodes internal IP addresses.

 Kibana visualisation
 ====================